3mdeb/news-and-ideas/blog/content/post/2020-08-05-PCIe-features.md

 - **Resizable BAR Capability**

-It replaces the BAR registers from HEADER with bigger registers in this capability structure, allowing bigger memory space allocation for Functions.
+It replaces the BAR registers from the header with bigger registers in this capability structure, allowing bigger memory space allocation for Functions.

 - **Access Control Services**

 The PCIe specification allows for peer-to-peer transactions.
-This means that it is possible and even desirable in some cases for one PCIe Endpoint to send data directly to another Endpoint without having to go through the Root Complex.
+It is possible and even desirable in some cases for one PCIe Endpoint to send data directly to another Endpoint without having to go through the Root Complex.
 ACS provides a mechanism by which a Peer-to-Peer PCIe transaction can be forced to go up through the PCIe Root Complex.
 ACS can be thought of as a kind of gate-keeper - preventing unauthorized transactions from occurring.

 - **Multicast**